The Awakening (sculpture)

 The Awakening (1980) is a 72 ft statue by J. Seward Johnson, Jr. that depicts a giant embedded in the earth, struggling to free himself.
-It is located at National Harbor in Prince George's County, Maryland, United States, just outside the District of Columbia.
+It is located at National Harbor in Prince George's County, Maryland, United States, just outside Washington, D.C.

 Description

 The statue consists of five separate aluminum pieces buried in the ground, giving the impression of a distressed giant attempting to free himself from the ground.
 The left hand and right foot barely protrude, while the bent left leg and knee jut into the air.
 The 17 ft high right arm and hand reach farther out of the ground.
 The bearded face, with the mouth in mid-scream, struggles to emerge from the earth.

 History

 The Awakening was created by J. Seward Johnson, Jr. in 1980 as part of Washington, DC's 11th annual Sculpture Conference, and the sculpture was originally installed at Hains Point in East Potomac Park, Washington, D.C..
 Hains Point was designated by Congress as the site for a National Peace Garden in 1987.
 Although no work had started on the National Peace Garden for many years, the decision still prompted the eventual sale of the sculpture by its owner, The Sculpture Foundation.

 Real estate developer Milton Peterson purchased the sculpture for over $700,000 in 2007 for installation at his new National Harbor development in Maryland.
 Crews removed The Awakening from Hains Point in February 2008 for its move to National Harbor.
 At the National Harbor development, the sculpture was installed on a specially built beach along the Potomac River.